Frequently asked questions about studying (FAQs)

 Notification of Examination Results:

-After each semester, you will receive an official Notification of Examination Results from the Central Examination Office (ZPA).
+After each semester, you will receive an official Notification of Examination Results from the Graduation Office and Academic Records (GO).
 You will be informed by e-mail that your Notification of Examination Results is available for download in TUMonline.
 This notification lists the results of all examinations you have taken up to the time the notification was issued and informs you about your rights and obligations.
 Please read your Notification of Examination Results immediately and carefully.
 This way you can check whether your examination and study achievements have been correctly recorded in TUMonline.
 If this is not the case, please contact your student advisor.